 Q: How Do I Unclog My AC Drain Line?

 Ans: If your AC drain line is clogged, you need to turn off the power of the unit, and then find the AC drain line.
 Mostly the AC drain lines are placed near the condenser unit.
 Push a stiff thin brush into the end of the drain line to clean if there are any clogs.
 Attach the end of a wet or dry vacuum and seal it with duct tape.
 Run the vacuum for a few minutes.
 Now locate the vent tee and remove the PVC cap from the vent tee.
 Poke the stiff and thin brush through this end as well.
 Now make a mixture of one cup of bleach and one cup of water and pour it into the drainpipe.
 At last, pour water through the drainpipe to check if the clogs are cleared.

 Q: What Happens if the AC Drain is Clogged?

-Ans: A clogged drain line may cause expelling harmful air around your home, which can be challenging to breathe in.
-Also, a clogged drain line can cause extensive water damage at your home.
+Ans: A clogged drain line may cause the expelling of harmful air around your home, which can be challenging to breathe in.
+Also, a clogged drain line can cause extensive water damage to your home.